Git-Akshat01/Dsouza_Education/README.md

 # Dsouza Education

-Now a days as the technology has up scaled so there is a new era of managing and handling all the records in a system present in a local drive rather than the traditional way of managing records and data.
+Now a days as the technology has up scaled so the concept of online education has seen a potential growth.
+Mainly focusing on this aspect i had developed a online education website for Dsouza Education.

-So this project is dedicated to simple but most important concepts implementation of Core Java and the concepts of Advance Java.
+So this project is dedicated to Education and Courses listing their courses and content.

-In this project we perform the simple but most useful CRUD operations that are useful in the any Application.

-We use Oracle DB for Database and Java for the Backend and Make GUI using the NetBeans IDE.

-We used NetBeans IDE for GUI because it is user-friendly & has various kinds of features which is easy to use for a developer.
+Through the help of this website they can easily reachout to people and sell their courses for the benefit of students and the education society.

+This website will be soon be deployed.

 ## Video